 II.
-Framework for Sexual Harassment Policy in Sports Organisations
+Framework for Sexual Harassment Policy in Sports Organisations in Sports Organisations

-Regardless of whether a sexual harassment policy has been formulated in your sports organisation or not, you may take the elements listed in this Framework as a checklist to check against the sexual harassment policy which is to be / has been adopted, and to consider making any further improvements.
+Regardless of whether or not a sexual harassment policy has been formulated in your sports organisation, you may take the elements listed in this Framework as a checklist to check against the sexual harassment policy which is to be / has been adopted, and to consider making any further improvements.

-Framework for Sexual Harassment Policy in Sports Organisations
+Framework for Sexual Harassment Policy

-1. Principle: zero tolerance to sexual harassment The policy should clearly state that everyone has the right to be respected and be equally treated.
+1. Principle: zero tolerance of sexual harassment

+The policy should clearly state that everyone has the rights to be respected and be equally treated.
 It should also point out that sexual harassment is discriminatory and unlawful.
-Sexual harassment may lead to disciplinary actions of the sports organisation, and may also entail civil liability and even criminal consequences.
+Sexual harassment may lead to disciplinary or other appropriate actions of the sports organisation, and may also entail civil liability and even criminal consequences.
 Once an act of sexual harassment occurred, any person of the sports organisation has a right to lodge a complaint.
 The determination of the organisation to eliminate and prevent sexual harassment should be clearly conveyed.
-Sexual harassment will not be tolerated in the organisation.
-2. Objectives and Responsibilities of the Organisation The objectives of sexual harassment policy should be listed out so that all parties in the organisation will have a clear understanding of the objectives.
+Sexual harassment is not tolerated in the organisation.

+2. Objectives and Responsibilities of the Organisation

+The objectives of sexual harassment policy should be listed so that all parties in the organisation will have a clear understanding of the objectives.
 The objectives also set a direction for future development of specific measures.

-The objectives of sexual harassment policy and the liability of organisation include but are not limited to: • ensuring all relevant persons of the organisation, including members of the management, employees and coaches (including persons seeking to be employed by the organisation), and members (including prospective members) and other persons who provide service to the organisation (including voluntary helpers, contract workers/contract service providers/agents) are able to work, receive training, participate in sports activities or provide/have access to services in a safe environment free of sexual harassment;
+The objectives of sexual harassment policy and the liability of organisation include but not limited to:

+• ensuring all relevant persons of the organisation, including members of the management, employees and coaches (including persons seeking to be employed by the organisation), members (including prospective members), and other persons who provide service to the organisation (including volunteers, interns, contract workers / contract service providers or agents) are able to work, receive training, participate in sports activities or provide / have access to services in a safe and environment free of sexual harassment;

-• communicating, through effective means, the sexual harassment policy and the channels to lodge complaints to all relevant persons of the organisation; • providing appropriate training for members of the management, employees, coaches and members (athletes) in order to raise their awareness on sexual harassment and to nurture the right and proper value of respecting others; • setting up effective channels for lodging complaints, which should be sensitive to the feelings and needs of complainants, in order to make the complaint handling mechanism more user-friendly; • handling complaints on the principles of fairness, impartiality and confidentiality, and in a serious and discreet manner; and • ensuring that nobody will be punished because of lodging a complaint in good faith.
-3. Obligation and Responsibility of the Organisation and All Members 3.
-Obligation and Responsibility of the Organisation and All Members The policy should clearly state that all relevant persons of the organisation (including the organisation management, employees, coaches and athletes) have the obligation and responsibility to prevent and eliminate sexual harassment, including respecting the will and feelings of others, refusing to condone any sexual harassment behavior, and supporting others to take reasonable steps to stop sexual harassment.
+- communicating, through effective means, the sexual harassment policy \square and the channels to lodge complaints to all relevant persons of the organisation; providing appropriate training for members of the management, \square employees, coaches, athletes and members, in order to raise their awareness on sexual harassment and to nurture the right and proper value of respecting others; setting up effective channels for lodging complaints, which should be • sensitive to the feelings and needs of complainants, in order to make the complaint handling mechanism more user-friendly; handling complaints on the principles of fairness, impartiality and \square confidentiality, and in a serious and discreet manner; and ensuring that nobody will be punished because of lodging a complaint \square in good faith.
+3. Obligation and Responsibility of the Organisation and All Members - The policy should clearly state that all relevant persons of the organisation (including the organisation management, employees, coaches, athletes, interns and volunteers) have the obligation and responsibility to prevent and eliminate sexual harassment, including respecting the will and feelings of others, refusing to condone any sexual harassment behaviour, and supporting others to take reasonable steps to stop sexual harassment.